kbroman/Talk_SocialMedia/README.md

 ### Talk on &ldquo;Social media for data scientists&rdquo;

-These are slides for a talk that I will give to the UW-Madison biomedial data science students on 30 Oct 2019.
+These are slides for a talk that I gave to the UW-Madison biomedial data science students on 30 Oct 2019.

 I was strongly influenced by [Emi Tanaka](https://emitanaka.org)'s